Constrained Boundary Labeling: The One Problem

-Once $t$ is the root of $\PQAGraph(s_1, s_2)$, sites from $T_j$ but outside $I$ can be above or below $s_L$ at $t$, as $s_1$ \emph{and}~$s_2$ are in the subtree rooted at $t$.
-If $T_j$ does not contain the sites $s_1$ and $s_2$, and only sites outside $I$, then the leaders from $s_1$ or $s_2$ separate the sites from $T_j$ and $\Restricted{\Sites}{I}$.
-As these sites together were part of a bigger instance $I'$ (that contains $I$), for which we already ensured that potential constraints relating a site from $T_j$ and one from $\Restricted{\Sites}{I}$ are respected, we can ignore $t_j$.
-In any other case, we perform as described above.

-The checks that have to be performed if $t$ is a Q-node are conceptually the same, but simpler, since Q-nodes only allow to inverse the order: Either all sites above $s_L$ at $t$ are above~$\Leader_L$, and all sites below $s_L$ at $t$ are below~$\Leader_L${ , o}r all sites above $s_L$ at $t$ are below~$\Leader_L$, and all sites below $s_L$ at $t$ are above $\Leader_L$.
+The checks that have to be performed if $t$ is a Q-node are conceptually the same, but simpler, since Q-nodes only allow to inverse the order: Either all sites above $s_L$ at $t$ are above~$\Leader_L$, and all sites below $s_L$ at $t$ are below~$\Leader_L$.
+Or all sites above $s_L$ at $t$ are below~$\Leader_L$, and all sites below $s_L$ at $t$ are above $\Leader_L$.
 In the former case, we keep the order of the children at the node $t$ as they are.
 In the latter case, we inverse the order of the children at the node~$t$.
-Note that if a child of $t$ contains the sites $s_1$, $s_2$, or sites outside the sub-instance $I$ but in $\PQAGraph(s_1, s_2)$, one of the two allowed inversions is enforced by the definition of $I$.
+Note that if a child of $t$ contains the sites $s_1$, $s_2$, or sites outside the sub-instance $I$ but in $\PQAGraph(s_1, s_2)$, one of the two allowed inversions is enforced by the definition of~$I$, i.e., we must pick the order that places $s_1$ before the sites from $\Restricted{\Sites}{I}$ and $s_2$ after them.
+Of course, we still need to ensure that this order is consistent with the position of the sites with respect to the leaders for $s_L$ and $s_1$ or $s_2$.

 Until now we only verified that we adhere to the grouping constraints.
 To ensure that we do not violate an ordering constraint, we maintain a look-up table that stores for each site whether it belongs to $C_{\text{above}}$, $C_{\text{below}}$, or $T_i$.
-Then{ ,} we check for each of the ordering constraints in $\PQAGraph(s_1, s_2)$ in constant time whether we violate it or not.
-Note that we violate an ordering constraint if the corresponding arc runs from $C_{\text{below}}$ to $T_i$ or to $C_{\text{above}}$, or from~$T_i$ to $C_{\text{above}}$.
-We observe that we query the position of each site $s$ \BigO{1} times and determine each time its position with respect to the leader $\Leader_L$ or check whether it is in the sub-instance.
-Afterwards, we do not consider this site anymore.
-As each ordering constraint can be checked in \BigO{1} time, we have an overall running time of $\BigO{n + r}$ for the checks at a node $t$ of $\PQAGraph(s_1, s_2)$, which already includes the computation of the look-up tables.
+We use this to check in constant time whether an ordering constraint is violated or not.
+In particular, an ordering constraint is violated if the corresponding arc runs from $C_{\text{below}}$ to $T_i$ or to $C_{\text{above}}$, or from~$T_i$ to $C_{\text{above}}$.

+We now bound the (overall) running time of these checks and make the following observations.